mehulambastha/hackai-techfest/README.md

 - **Customizable Temperature Thresholds**: You have the flexibility to set both minimum and maximum temperature thresholds, allowing you to receive alerts tailored to your preferences.

 - **Instant Notifications**: Receive immediate alerts and notifications when the current temperature in your chosen location falls below or exceeds your predefined thresholds.

+- **GUI for user input**: Users can enter data through a light GUI window developed in Tkinter library of python.